thuyanduong-flatiron/prettier-terminal/README.md

 `open ~/.bash_profile`

 This will open up a file which may or may not already have some content in it.
-Either way, paste the following into the file:
+Either way, copy the following and paste it at the end of file:

 ```
 function parse_git_branch {